Stuart Saves His Family: Plot

+Afterward, Stuart recognizes that his recurring fantasy of rescuing his helpless father has prevented him from accepting reality.
+At Christmas, he tells the audience of Daily Affirmation that his parents are no longer speaking to him and that he has decided not to return home.
+Although his family will never resemble the idealized families seen in holiday images, he accepts that recovery requires gradual progress rather than perfection.
+He celebrates Christmas with Julia, Mea and his friends from the recovery community.
+Donnie, having committed himself to sobriety, unexpectedly arrives at the studio party, and Stuart proudly introduces him as his brother.

 Production

 Al Franken created and played the character Stuart Smalley in Saturday Night Live sketches; in 1992 Franken wrote a book, in character as Stuart, titled I'm Good Enough, I'm Smart Enough, and Doggone It, People Like Me!: Daily Affirmations by Stuart Smalley.
 After reading the book, Harold Ramis approached Franken about developing it into a movie.
 According to Franken, Ramis was largely responsible for making the movie happen.

 Reception

 The film was a failure at the box office, earning only $912,082.
 This followed the box-office failures of other SNL-adaptations.
 Shortly after the movie left the theaters, Saturday Night Live featured a "Daily Affirmations with Stuart Smalley" sketch that parodied the poor box office returns.
 Stuart was depressed and bitter throughout the entire segment and lambasted the audience for choosing other movies (such as Dumb and Dumber and Bad Boys) over his.

 In a 1999 appearance on The Howard Stern Show, Franken stated that he was "very proud" of the movie.
 However, in his 2003 book 'Oh, the Things I Know!
 A Guide to Success, or Failing That, Happiness, Franken mentioned his depression following the film's failure.